whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-16-SLAE-Custom-Encoder.md

 _start:

       jmp short master               ; Jumps to master

+main:

+      pop ebp                        ; Pops the value of the shellcode into ebp

 master:

       call main                      ; Calls to main and pops shellcode into the stack